antmicro/kenning/docs/source/kenning-development.md

 Parameters specific to `output` and `processed_output`:

 * `class_name` - list of class names from the dataset.
-  It is used by output collectors to present the data in human-readable way.
+  It is used by output collectors to present the data in a human-readable way.

 Parameters specific to `processed_input` and `processed_output`:
-* `type` - input/output type if different than `np.ndarray` (i.e. `List[SegmObject]` in segmentation model's postprocessed output).
+* `type` - input/output type if different than `np.ndarray` (i.e. `List[SegmObject]` in segmentation model postprocessed output).

 The model metadata is used by all classes in Kenning in order to understand the format of the inputs and outputs.